Sony has lost some ground to LG and Samsung, but it's still a force to be reckoned with and makes cutting-edge 4K, 8K LCD and OLED TVs.

-In 2020, Sony has taken this tech one step further on its high-end models.
-Tweeters (high tone speakers) vibrate the frame and Sony says this gives even more control of where the sound is coming from.
+In 2020, Sony took this tech a step further on its high-end models.
+Tweeters (high tone speakers) vibrate the frame and Sony says this gives even more control of where the sound comes from.
 If a character is talking, the sound should come from their mouth; likewise, a bird squawking across the screen should be tracked the whole way by the vibrating audio.

 You'll only find this technology in Sony's OLED and high-end LCD models.

 All LCD TVs have backlights, but not all backlights are the same.
-Sony is making a lot of noise about its full array ones in 2020.
 Backlights illuminate the liquid crystals in LCD displays to create the picture; in a full-array one the bulbs sit directly behind the screen rather than around it.
 This means there are more dimming zones, which means more control over what parts of the screen are lit.